pegah81/song-emotion-recognition/README.md

    * Observation Phase: The system monitors facial expressions for 15 seconds, quantifying emotions expressed during this period.
    * Recommendation Phase: Using cosine similarity, the system calculates the similarity between observed facial emotion vectors and song emotion vectors, recommending the top 5 matching songs.
 ### Results
- * MER Results: The use of mel-spectrograms with a simpler CNN model provided the best performance for emotion classification, achieving a Mean Absolute Error (MAE) of 9.36.
+ * MER Results: The use of mel-spectrograms with a simpler CNN model provided the best performance for emotion classification, achieving a F1 score of 0.59.

  * FER Results: The CNN model effectively classified facial emotions with a satisfactory accuracy using the CK+ dataset.